Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 \subsubsection{Further context and historical notes}

-Systems where the viscous fluxes are new variables satisfying additional equations of motion are the subject of \textdef{extended irreversible thermodynamics} \cite{Muller-Ruggeri-Book-1998}, also referred to as \textdef{rational extended thermodynamics} \cite{Muller-Ruggeri-Book-1998}. ``Extended," in this context, refers to the fact that one is extending the state space by adding extra variables.
-This idea goes back to the work of Grad \cite{Grad-1963} and Mueller \cite{Mueller-1967} in the '60s, where they adopted this approach to construct models of classical fluids.
-Grad's obtained equations of motion for the viscous fluxes from the method of moments in kinetic theory, as already mentioned, whereas Mueller postulated equations for the viscous fluxes based on thermodynamic considerations.
-More precisely, Mueller introduced an out-of-equilibrium entropy current and tailored the equations of motion for the viscous fluxes to guarantee that entropy production be always non-negative.
-Mueller's entropy current contained a correction to the entropy current of a perfect fluid, deemed a second-order correction.
+Systems where the viscous fluxes are new variables satisfying additional equations of motion are the subject of \textdef{extended irreversible thermodynamics}, also referred to as \textdef{rational extended thermodynamics} (see \citealt{Muller-Ruggeri-Book-1998}). ``Extended'', in this context, refers to the fact that one is extending the state space by adding extra variables.
+This idea goes back to the works of \cite{Grad-1963} and \cite{Mueller-1967}, where they adopted this approach to construct models of classical fluids.
+Grad's obtained equations of motion for the viscous fluxes from the method of moments in kinetic theory, as already mentioned, whereas M\"uller postulated equations for the viscous fluxes based on thermodynamic considerations.
+More precisely, M\"uller introduced an out-of-equilibrium entropy current and tailored the equations of motion for the viscous fluxes to guarantee that entropy production be always non-negative.
+M\"uller's entropy current contained a correction to the entropy current of a perfect fluid, deemed a second-order correction.
 This approach has been widely adopted in extended theories and because of it extended theories are also known as \textdef{second-order theories of relativistic viscous fluids.}

-Mueller's approach was adapted to relativity by Israel and Stewart \cite{Stewart-1977,Israel-Stewart-1979,Stewart-Stewart-1976,Israel:1976tn,Israel:1979wp} in the middle to late '70s, leading to what become known as the \textdef{Mueller-Israel-Stewart (MIS) theory,} sometimes referred to simply as \textdef{Israel-Stewart (IS) theory.} Another recent example of a second-order theory of relativistic viscous fluids is the \textdef{resumed Baier-Romatschke-Son-Starinets-Stephanov (re-BRSSS) theory} \cite{Baier:2007ix}, which connects second-order approaches with a gradient expansion.
+M\"uller's approach was adapted to relativity by \cite{Stewart-1977,Israel-Stewart-1979,Stewart-Stewart-1976,Israel:1976tn,Israel:1979wp}, leading to what has become known as the \textdef{M\"uller--Israel--Stewart (MIS) theory,} sometimes referred to simply as \textdef{Israel--Stewart (IS) theory} (see Eqs.~\eqref{E:MIS} below).
+Another recent example of a second-order theory of relativistic viscous fluids is the \textdef{resumed Baier--Romatschke--Son--Starinets--Stephanov (re-BRSSS) theory} introduced in \cite{Baier:2007ix}, which connects second-order approaches with a gradient expansion.